DanieleBerna/rez-go/README.md

 ### WinPython installed rez
 rez needs python to run.
 But I can't control Python versions on users' PCs.
-At first I used the official embeddable Python interpreter but I had some issues: it's not *really* portable after all.
 So I decided to give [WinPython](https://sourceforge.net/projects/winpython/) a chance and bind my rez to it.
 Since I need Python just for have rez working and resolve environments it's fine to use WinPython: once the env is resolved I can use other interpreters from we DCCs we use.

 ### Setup breakdown
-The rez setup performed by red-rez can be summarized as follows:
+The rez setup performed by rez-go can be summarized as follows:
-- User must provide a *local install folder*, an unused (and agreed at studio level) *unit letter* and an agreed *remote folder*
+- User must provide a *local install folder* and to othe optional arguments: an unused (and agreed at studio level) *unit letter* and an agreed *remote folder*
-- The local folder is created if not present and mapped to the unit letter provided using *subst* command: from now on the script always use the new unit for paths, instead of local folder
+- The local folder is created (if not present) and if a unit letter was provided, it's mapped to that using *subst* command.
+From now on the script always use the new unit for paths, instead of local folder
 - A registry key is added to execute the *subst* command at every Windows startup
 - WinPython is unzipped in the local folder
 - rez is unzipped in a temp folder